-Comparative balance sheets and revenues and expenditures have been extracted from the Town's financial statements for the fiscal years ending June 30, 2006 through 2010 prepared by Giusti, Hingston and Company, Certified Public Accountants and are included as Appendix A. The Town's financial statements for the fiscal year ended June 30, 2010 were audited by Giusti, Hingston and Company, Certified Public Accountants and are included as Appendix A.
+Comparative balance sheets and revenues and expenditures have been extracted from the Town's financial statements for the fiscal years ending June 30, 2007 through 2011 prepared by Giusti, Hingston and Company, Certified Public Accountants and are included as Appendix A. The Town's financial statements for the fiscal year ended June 30, 2011 are included as Appendix B.